pkiyer/f5-101-lab-kubernetes/docs/f5-asp-and-f5-kube-proxy/f5-asp-and-kube-proxy-deployment.rst

 Once the configmap file is done, we can setup the daemonset file.
-Create a file called *f5-asp-daemonset.yaml* and here is the content to copy/paste into it.
+Create a file called *f5-asp-daemonset.yaml* and here is the content to copy/paste into it.  ---> Please use the file in /home/ubuntu/f5-demo

 ::